If you’re putting together a Christmas stocking for someone who loves to travel this year, check out these 38 ideas for travel stocking stuffers.

 4. Check-Off Map

-If the travel fan you buy for has a desire to travel widely and/or they keep track of the countries they’ve visited, they might like a visual way to monitor their progress.
+If the travel fan you buy for has a desire to travel widely and/or keep track of the countries they’ve visited, they might like a visual way to monitor their progress.
 With this scratch-off map, they can scratch off each country they visit, slowly turning the map into colour.

 Eco-Friendly Travel Stocking Stuffers